Prerequisites

 sphere->setFrame(Point3(0.0f, 1.5f, 0.0f));

-This line of code will move the object named "Sphere" to the coordinate (0, 1.5, 0) in meters.
+This line of code will move the object named “Sphere” to the coordinate (0, 1.5, 0) in meters.
+The only problem will be that there is no object named “Sphere” in the scene.
+When you compile and run your program, there will be an error (if you're in Release mode, it will probably crash).

 To debug the program, run it under the debugger in Debug mode.
 In Visual Studio, select “Debug”

 on the dropdown and press F5.
-With iCompile, run "`icompile --lldb`" and then press "r" when
+With iCompile, run "icompile --lldb

 the debugger starts.